scan/simpleNOTE/README.md

-# simpleTODO
+# simpleNOTE
-A simple TODO full stack to explore best practices
+A simple notepad full stack to explore best practices